shopware/docs/concepts/framework/architecture/administration.md

 # Administration

-In this article, we'll get to know our Storefront component and learn a lot of its main concepts.
+In this article, we'll get to know our Administration component and learn a lot of its main concepts.
 Along the way, you'll find answers to the following questions:

 - What is the Administration and what's its main purpose?